Why is Asphalt Sealcoating Useful?

 - Creates a uniform coat over pavement, making it less susceptible to cracks and holes

-- Prevents salt, chemicals, or moisture from entering asphalt
+- Prevents salt, chemicals, or moisture from infiltrating the asphalt

-- Sealcoating is cheap, easy to apply, and many homeowners or small businesses are capable of applying it themselves rather than hiring a firm.
+- Sealcoating is cheap, easy to apply, and many homeowners or small businesses are capable of applying certain types of it themselves

-- Sealcoating is a cost-effective way of fixing any damaged or weathered pavement, extending its life and improving the look.
+- Sealcoating is a cost-effective way of fixing damaged or weathered pavement, extending its life and improving its appearance

 The Asphalt Sealcoating Process

-4. Apply liquid sealer to deep scratches first, then apply a thin coat of oil spot prime over these areas.
+4. Crack filling – Apply liquid sealer to deep scratches and cracks first, then apply a thin coat of primer over these areas.

-5. Patch holes with asphalt patching compound to create a smooth surface.
+5. Patching – Patch any holes with asphalt patching compound to create a smooth surface.

-6. Applying a liquid seal coat with an appropriate squeegee or sprayer.
+6. Apply the pavement sealer – Apply the liquid seal coat with the appropriate sealcoating equipment – like a squeegee or sprayer.

-7. Check for spots missed, and plan for a second coat for the following day.
+7. Second coat – Check the parking lot or driveway for any spots that were missed, and plan for a second coat the following day.

-8. Remove barricades after the asphalt seal coat has dried, generally about 36 hours.
+8. Enjoy your fresh surface! – Remove barricades after the asphalt seal coat has dried completely, generally about 36 hours.